StefaniaNeri/StefaniaNeri/README.md

 Junior Full Stack Developer
 ------------------

-I'm a junior Full Stack Developer, I've been learning to code for almost two years while on the path of switching careers.
-I'm working on improving my current skills day by day and now attending a Software Development Course in Turin.
+I'm a junior Full Stack Developer, I've been learning to code for almost two years.
+I'm currently working as an automation tester in Turin.

-* 🌍  I'm based in Turin, Italy
 * ✉️  You can contact me at [stefania.neri.92@gmail.com](mailto:stefania.neri.92@gmail.com)
 * 🧠  I'm continuing learning JavaScript, Java, Angular, MySQL, and more
 ### Skills